Natural Environment KRA

 The City aims to reduce our volume of waste through reduction, re-use and recycling waste products to ensure we provide the cleanest environment possible for our community and natural assets.
 We have outlined our goals in our Waste Management Plan, which lists education among staff and our community as one of the key actions in achieving our goals.

-While we already have a range of programs in place to help our community and staff divert waste from landfill, 2024 will be a big step towards our goal of 60 per cent diversion by 2025.
+While we already have a range of programs in place to help our community and staff divert waste from landfill, in 2025 we plan to meet our goal of 60 per cent diversion.

-This year, we start rolling out a three-bin kerbside collection system including a FOGO (food organics and garden organics) service, which will turn organic waste into compost or soil conditioner.
+We have begun the three-bin kerbside collection system, including a Food Organics and Garden Organics (FOGO) service, which will turn organic waste into compost or soil conditioner.

 Recycling recovery

-• 42.4 per cent from bulk verge collections.
+• 39.4 per cent from pre-booked verge collections

-• 800kg of textiles diverted from landfill through staff clothes swaps
+• 787kg of textiles diverted from landfill through staff clothes swaps

-84 per cent of residents are satisfied with our waste management, up from 77 per cent in 2020 and 2021.
+86 per cent of residents are satisfied with our waste management service, up from 84 per cent in 2023.

-We will continue to roll out FOGO bins throughout the City and landfill materials will be sent to the East Rockingham Waste to Energy from the end of 2025 to be turned into renewable energy.
+We intend to send landfill materials to the East Rockingham Waste to Energy from the end of 2025 to be turned into renewable energy.

 Protecting natural resources for future generations